Location Theme Soap Challenge April 12, 2016 22:00 32 Comments

 Desert cliff landscape at Arches National Park with cold process soap and umber brown mica Landscape photo of desert road with red rocks near Arches National Park for cold process soap inspiration Postcard of Arches National Park desert landscape with red rocks and blue sky for cold process soap

-I began by making a small one pound batch of soap, splitting it into six different colors.
+I initiated the process by preparing a small one-pound batch of cold process soap, which was then divided into six distinct colors.

 Assortment of cosmetic clays and powders with umber brown mica for cold process soap in Arches National Park Colorful liquids in measuring cups with whisks for cold process soap at Arches National Park

-I used French yellow clay, Rhassoul clay, rose kaolin clay, Moroccan red clay, sea clay and umber brown mica.
-I also added walnut shell powder for texture.
+For coloring, I utilized French yellow clay, Rhassoul clay, rose kaolin clay, Moroccan red clay, sea clay, and umber brown mica.
+To introduce textural elements, walnut shell powder was also incorporated.

 White bowl with dark brown umber brown mica for cold process soap inspired by Arches National Park Six-cavity orange-red silicone mold with colorful cold process soap samples inspired by Arches National Park using umber brown mica